-Born in 1972, Haiti.
-Lives in Santa Fe, United States.
+Born 1972, in Haiti.
+Lived in Santa Fe and L.A; right now in Washington, DC.
+United States.

-3-D is a self-taught mix media collage artist who masters a unique art form entirely his own.
+Wainwright Dawson III, also known as "3-D", is a self-taught mixed media collage artist who masters a unique art form entirely his own.

 He creates and paints wall sculptures depicting imaginary characters, pop art icons, store and building fronts, bars, hotels and restaurants, as well as lively street scenes, all with found objects that include fabric, newspaper, bottle caps, glass, gems, metal, wood, magazine pages, etc. The artworks are so vivid that we are propelled into them, finding ourselves suddenly mingling with celebrities in the tropics or within the pages of a roman noir.